vygr/ChrysaLib/README.md

 Discarding mailboxes and allocating fresh ones as you need allows you to silently ignore any in flight messages that may still be on route.

+### File_Service

+The `File_Service` standalone example app/service can be launched with:

+`files_node 127.0.0.1`

+This example is only a base class, you would provide a subclass overriding the virtual methods to provide an implementation for a specific OS or filesystem API etc.

 ### GUI_Service

 The `GUI_Service` can be launched with: